quantumlib/Cirq/docs/simulation.md

 ### Simulation Configurations and Options

-The xmon simulators also contain some extra configuration on their ``run`` and ``moment_step`` methods.
-One of these as ``initial_state``.
+The xmon simulator also contain some extra configuration on the simulate commands.
+One of these is ``initial_state``.
 This can be passed the full wave function as a numpy array, or the initial state as the binary expansion of a supplied integer (following the order supplied by the qubits list).

-A simulator can also be passed ``Options`` in it's constructor.
+A simulator itself can also be passed ``Options`` in it's constructor.
 These options define some configuration for how the simulator runs.
 For the xmon simulator, these include